 Eyesore of a shed ruining your garden?
 Giving yours a lick of paint – and painting wooden or metal garden furniture to complement the colour of the shed will give your garden an instant boost.
 You may even want to go to town and paint fences too.

-Our advice: choose your colour scheme carefully: the more natural it is – pale grey green paint shades – or the darker it is – think blacks and dark blues – the more you will show off your planting.
+Our advice: choose your garden colour scheme carefully: the more natural it is – pale grey green paint shades – or the darker it is – think blacks and dark blues – the more you will show off your planting.
 Avoid anything garish which will compete with your blooms for attention.
-Use our guide to choosing a colour scheme for your garden to get it just right.

 11. Paint the deck and garden furniture to match